suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   //     ["Once", "Continuously"]
 		   // alert is an optional and is valid only when direction points to Input
 		   // alertperiod is optional and is valid only if alert points to Continuously
-		   // alertperiod is in milliseconds
+		   // alertperiod is in milliseconds and should be >= 100
 		   // polarity is an index of the value in the list of polarities
 		   //     ft900_gpio.h
 		   //     direction == "Output"
-		   //       ["Positive", "Negative"]
+		   //       ["Negative", "Positive"]
 		   // polarity is optional and is valid only when direction points to Output
-		   // width is optional and is valid only when direction points to Output and mode points to Pulse
+		   // width is optional and is valid only when direction points to Output and mode points to Pulse (width (ms) should be > 0)
-		   // mark is optional and is valid only when direction points to Output and mode points to Clock
+		   // mark is optional and is valid only when direction points to Output and mode points to Clock (mark (ms) should be > 0)
-		   // space is optional and is valid only when direction points to Output and mode points to Clock
+		   // space is optional and is valid only when direction points to Output and mode points to Clock (space (ms) should be > 0)
+		   // count is optional and is valid only when direction points to Output and mode points to Clock (count should be > 0)
 		   // sending only the index saves memory on the device and computation on frontend

 		I. SET GPIO PROPERTIES